Matty9191/auditloginfo/README.md

 # Process audit logs

-auditloginfo takes an audit log and produces a report listing the number of system calls run, the commands that were executed and the files that were opened.
+auditloginfo takes an audit log and produces a report listing the number of system calls executed, commands runs and files  opened for a sepcific userid.
 This is useful information to have when you are assembling SELinux profiles or figuring out which Linux capabilities are needed by a program.

 # Sample output
 <pre>